Skip to content

 Overview

 The CREATE INDEX command builds an index on one or more columns of a Lance table.
 Indexing can improve the performance of queries that filter on the indexed columns.
-This operation is performed in a distributed manner, building indexes for each data fragment in parallel.
+Depending on the index method, Lance Spark either uses a fragment-parallel build path or a driver-coordinated commit flow after parallel executor builds.

 Basic Usage